granto/one-click-hugo-cms/site/content/products/_index.md

 description: 'Learn whether a rental property is a good investment. '
 intro:
   blurbs:
-    - image: /img/illustrations-coffee.svg
+    - image: /img/undraw_investing_7u74.svg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+        **Investment Property Evaluation: Single Property Edition** We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current